xdevplatform/search-tweets-python/README.rst

                         configuration file with all parameters.
 Far, easier to use than the command-line args version., If a valid file is found, all args will be populated, from there.
 Remaining command-line args, will overrule args found in the config, file.
   --query QUERY         Search query.
+(See: https://developer.twitter.com/en/docs/labs/recent-search/guides/search-queries) --granularity GRANULARITY
+                        Set this to make a 'counts' request.
+'Bucket' size for the search counts API.
+Options: day, hour, minute.
+                        Aligned to midnight UTC.
-(See: https://developer.twitter.com/en/docs/labs/recent-search/guides/search-queries) --start-time START_TIME
+  --start-time START_TIME
                         Start of datetime window, format 'YYYY-mm-DDTHH:MM' (default: -7 days for /recent, -30 days for /all) --end-time END_TIME   End of datetime window, format 'YYYY-mm-DDTHH:MM' (default: to 30 seconds before request time)